SofianeElNaggar/embeddingTest/Bart/README.md

 ### 2. full_embedding

 + **Description:** This folder includes the code for the initial tests conducted on BART embeddings.
 These tests were performed before we had a deep understanding of how a transformer works.
 + **Objective:** While these tests are somewhat basic, they provided us with a good first approach to working with embeddings.
-In this folder, we are working with already processed embeddings, which include positional encoding and normalization.
+In this folder, we are working with already processed embeddings, which include positional encoding, multi-head attention and normalization.
 + **Limitations:** The tests in this folder are relatively naive and were conducted before we fully grasped the complexity of the embedding process.

 ### 3. rebuild_embedding